Hotwells

-Hotwells is a district of the English port city of Bristol.
+Hotwells is a neighbourhood in the English port city of Bristol.
 It is located to the south of and below the high ground of Clifton, and directly to the north of the Floating Harbour.
 The southern entrance to the Avon Gorge, which connects the docks to the sea, lies at the western end of Hotwells.
 The eastern end of the area is at the roundabout where Jacobs Well Road meets Hotwell Road.
 Hotwells is split between the city wards of Clifton, and Hotwells and Harbourside.

 Location

 Hotwells is approximately 1 mi west of Bristol city centre lying just north of the Floating Harbour and the River Avon.
 To the north and some 300 ft higher is the suburb of Clifton.
 Much of the built up area was originally salt marsh known as Rownham Mead.
 Nearly half of Rownham Mead was excavated in the early 19th century to construct the Cumberland Basin, part of the entrance lock system to the city docks.
 The west of the area marks the beginning of the Portway road which connects Bristol to Avonmouth, passing under the Clifton Suspension Bridge which lies about 0.25 mi north of Hotwells.